Cologne Cathedral

 Ancient site

-When construction began on the present Cologne Cathedral in 1248 with laying a foundation stone, the site had already been occupied by several previous structures.
-The earliest may have been for grain storage and possibly was succeeded by a Roman temple built by Mercurius Augustus.
+When construction began on the present Cologne Cathedral in 1248 with the laying of a foundation stone, the site had already been occupied by several previous structures.
+The earliest may have been for grain storage and possibly was succeeded by a Roman temple of Mercurius Augustus.[1]
 From the 4th century on, however, the site was occupied by Christian buildings, including a square edifice known as the "oldest cathedral" that was commissioned by Maternus, the first bishop of Cologne.
 A free-standing baptistery dating back to the 7th century was located at the east end of the present cathedral but was demolished in the 9th century to build the second cathedral.
 During excavations of the present cathedral, graves were discovered in the location of the oldest portion of the building; including that of a boy that was richly adorned with grave goods and another of a woman, popularly thought to be Wisigard.
 Both graves are thought to be from the 6th century.
 Only ruins of the baptistery and the octagonal baptismal font remain today.[citation needed]

 The second church, called the "Old Cathedral", was completed in 818.
 It was destroyed by fire on 30 April 1248, during demolition work to prepare for a new cathedral.[citation needed]